pfelipm/neon-maze/README.md

 **Play it live!** You can play Neon Maze directly in your browser: [https://ai.studio/apps/drive/1irNj61KtrVi2XUJ70XwpJkQ7cak9ugHS?fullscreenApplet=true](https://ai.studio/apps/drive/1irNj61KtrVi2XUJ70XwpJkQ7cak9ugHS?fullscreenApplet=true)

 ## Features
-*   **Classic Gameplay Loop:** Collect all pellets to win, avoid ghosts, and use power pellets to turn the tables.
+*   **Classic Arcade Gameplay:** Collect all dots (10 pts each) and power pellets (50 pts) to clear levels.
+Strategically use power pellets to temporarily turn the tables on ghosts (200 pts per eaten ghost).
+*   **Special Items (Power-ups):** Discover and activate unique items like 'Speed Boost' (80% speed increase for 3s) and 'Phase Shift' (3s invulnerability).
+These items appear every 45 seconds and can be stored for tactical use.
+*   **Dynamic Level Progression:** Starting from Level 2, levels randomly introduce 'Level Modifiers' (e.g., faster ghosts, slower player, frequent AI changes) at a 50% chance, ensuring varied and challenging gameplay.
+*   **Particle Effects & Trails:** Enjoy dynamic visual feedback with particle systems for eating dots, ghosts, and items.
+Entities also leave subtle visual trails.
 *   **High-Performance Rendering:** Uses the HTML5 Canvas API for smooth 60fps animations.
 *   **Procedural Audio:** Sound effects are generated in real-time using the **Web Audio API** (no external MP3/WAV assets required).
 *   **Reactive UI:** Seamlessly blends Canvas rendering with React for HUD, menus, and overlays.